newenclave/mico/README.md

 #### comments

 ```
-let x = 0 /// yeah, this piece of code will fail to compile because of comment
+let x = 0 /// yeah, this piece of code will fail to parse because of comment
 ```